 ie. Top sash height = 32″ + 1 1/2″ – 9″ = 24 1/2″

 I promise the math lesson is now over.
 Phew!

 Step #2 Pre-drill & Nail

 I have only found one house that this worked on.
-The rest have had jambs that are made from petrified wood that is so poorly attached it bounces like a trampoline with every blow of my hammer.
-If this is the case you’ll need to pre-drill.
+The rest have had jambs that are made from petrified wood that is so poorly attached that it bounces like a trampoline with every blow of my hammer.
+If this is the case, you’ll need to pre-drill.
 Here’s how:

 - Set your bronze in place on the jamb with the nail side (the flat side) facing inside the house.
 Make sure it is right in the middle of the jamb.
 There should be at least 1/16″ space between the bronze and the blind stop and parting bead to allow it to flex properly.

 - Drill the first hole at the top thru the bronze and into the wood about a 1/2″.
 Tap in a coppered nail so it dimples the surface just a bit.

 - Pull the bronze nice and tight and repeat the process about halfway down the length and again at the bottom.
 The second hole you pre-drill will set the angle of the bronze, so make sure it is lined up straight and doesn’t wander into the parting bead or blind stop at one end.

 - Go back and repeat the process so that there is a nail every 1 1/2″ to 2″ along the length of the spring bronze.